ccepelak/ccepelak.github.io/_pages/about.md

 I also volunteer as a policy volunteer for Mental Health of America, focusing on trauma and equity issues impacting vulnerable populations.

-Before now, I worked at Toyota, Wells Fargo, Cedar Valley College, the City of Denton, and graduated from the University of Texas at Dallas.
+Before now, I worked at Toyota, Thinkful, Wells Fargo, Cedar Valley College, the City of Denton, and graduated from the University of Texas at Dallas.

 You can view my resume here: <a href="https://docs.google.com/document/d/1rZxwA1dA8zl2IpwRuBtgDYGh3CWU0-Lj1ciMbSf77YM/edit?usp=sharing">Sr. Analyst</a>